frosas/BaseUrlBundle/README.md

-This Symfony 2 bundle sets the router default base URL.
+This Symfony 2 bundle **sets the router default base URL** (which by default is `http://localhost`)

-It is required when the router is used while not dealing with a request (like in the console).
+It is required when absolute URLs are generated while not dealing with a request (like when sending an email from a cron job).

 # Installation and configuration